codedribbler/Taste-Bots/README.md

 ![alt text](/Image/alfredo.jpg)

 Customer reviews are a critical success metric for a lot of businesses espically in restaurant business where it has the power to drive its fate .

-The business team of a restaurant uses the reviews to gauge performance and potential and on the other side of the table the customers depend on the reviews, from deciding whether to visit a restaurant to what to expect .
+The business team of a restaurant uses the reviews to gauge performance and potential.
+The customers depend on the reviews, from deciding whether to visit a restaurant to what to expect .

 There are a lot of amazing platforms which cater to this need such as Zomato , Yelp ,Google etc. to name a few, which make it very easy for people to read and post reviews .
 Thus there are huge bank of reviews .